How Are Corticosteroids Used for Prostate Cancer?

 What are possible side effects?

 The most common side effects of taking corticosteroids include swelling or fluid retention, high blood pressure, mood or behavior changes, weight gain, increased appetite, insomnia, upset stomach, and changes in blood glucose (blood sugar) levels.
 Corticosteroid injections may also cause injection site reactions.
-This is not an exhaustive list of all potential corticosteroid side effects.
-Talk to your healthcare provider or pharmacist for further information.4
+These are not all the possible side effects of corticosteroids.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with corticosteroids.4

 Several rare but more serious side effects can accompany taking corticosteroids, including the development of serious infections.
 Alert your provider immediately if you notice any signs of an infection, including fever, chills, or flu-like symptoms.
 Additionally, individuals taking corticosteroids should avoid receiving live vaccinations during treatment, as well as avoid exposure to chickenpox or measles.
 If contact with chickenpox or measles occurs, seek medical attention immediately.